StevenWenzel32/Knight-and-Slime-Platformer/README.md

-Link to executable v0.0.4 (built for Windows): https://drive.google.com/file/d/18Xc0bhA7GVyhCriqLnclrGE56DjX8R-F/view?usp=sharing
+Link to executable *v0.0.4 (built for Windows): https://drive.google.com/file/d/18Xc0bhA7GVyhCriqLnclrGE56DjX8R-F/view?usp=sharing
+* Only tested on Windows and Linux.
+Not designed for phones or consoles.

 ## Windows:
 1. Download the folder, and unzip it